 It combines material existence with spiritual transcendence, and improves spontaneous action as long as there is also self-restraint.
 When the lessons of Jupiter are correctly associated with those of Saturn and other teachers in the solar system, people begin to practice a generous renunciation to material covetousness and exaggeration, while expanding wisdom and contentment in the unlimited realm of souls.

 From the point of view of esoteric philosophy it is wrong to think, as Stephen Arroyo seems to do, that the influence of planet Mercury represents the lower mind, while Jupiter’s energies express universal intelligence.

 Dane Rudyard and other significant astrologers also link Mercury to the “analytical mind”.
 This may be good enough for the short term psychology of personalities.
-It is not accurate in the context of a theosophical view of Astrology, for theosophists cannot deny or forget that every celestial body is septenary.
+It is not accurate in the context of a theosophical view of Astrology, for theosophists cannot deny or forget that all celestial bodies of importance are septenary.